matt-byrne/devops-challenge-dotnet/README.md

 There's always more to learn and do. **You don't need to do all of these to demonstrate your ability.** This list is a suggestion of ideas.
 You're welcome to do something else.

 Be kind to yourself, and enjoy the challenge. :heart:

+Azure Devops Pipeline
+How to Run Azure Devops Pipelines

+Sign in to your Azure DevOps organization and go to your project.devops-challenge-dotnet https://dev.azure.com/anuruddhachallenge ( For now this is an public pipeline)

+Navigate to Pipelines-->Pipelines
+Select devops-challenge-dotnet pipeline
+This pipeline will build your image and directly deploy it to given AKS cluster.

+PS: Also, it will automatically trigger a deployment after the code change.
+But.
+Delply after the approval